- Print

 In a basic Lasernet system, user authentication and access control is based on the following principles:

-To use Lasernet and its associated applications (such as the Lasernet Web Client), a user must select a Lasernet Config Server and then log in to it.
+To use Lasernet and its associated applications, a user must select a Lasernet Config Server and then log in to it.
 For example, when they start Lasernet Developer, they must select a Lasernet Config Server and then enter a username and password to log in.

 That person must log in as a “user” that is defined in the Config Server’s Users list.